~ The Good Banana Recipe ~

 The visual representation + physical holder of your content

-Designing the "container" for content is usually the most enjoyable phase.
-And it's the phase many people call Web design.
-All the words, imagery and other elements come to life in a graphical interface on the Web.
+Designing the "container" is usually the most enjoyable phase.
+And it's the phase most think of as Web design.
+Good Banana takes all the words, imagery and other elements, and designs the site to support the site goals.